SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetProductFamilies.md

 so.topic: reference
 ---

+# NSProductFamily[] GetProductFamilies()

 Returns all NSProductFamily in SuperOffice list.

 **Returns:** NSProductFamily[]